maxi-k/project-euler-elixir/README.md

 # Project Euler in Elixir

-Some of Project Euler's exercises implemented in Elixir, with the goal getting better at the language.
+Some of Project Euler's exercises implemented in Elixir, with the goal of getting better at the language.

-The problems are not solved in the most efficient/concise/beautiful/idiomatic way possible, but in a way that explores the different features of the language.
+The problems are not solved in the most efficient/concise/beautiful/idiomatic way possible, but rather in a way that explores the different features of the language.

 ## Running
 - Fire up `iex` in the `src` directory